krancour/brignext/PROPOSAL.md

 [log-agent-per-node](https://docs.fluentd.org/container-deployment/kubernetes#fluentd-daemonset)
 deployment model will, in aggregate, consume an undesirable amount of resources in any cluster (large or small) that is not used _exclusively_ for Brigade.
-In light of this, it is recommended that only a _subset_ of a cluster's nodes are designated for the execution of Brigade workers and jobs.
+In light of this, it is proposed that users be advised to designate (through labels) a _subset_ of their cluster's nodes for the execution of Brigade workers and jobs.
+Those nodes may optionally be tainted to repel non-Brigade workloads.

 ### Securing Brigade